Pisa to Sicily 2025

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

 At about 77 miles this was the longest day on the trip with more hill climbing than the previous 3 days.
-This is as near as we get to Rome.
+This day is as near as we get to Rome.
 The weather forecast anticipated thundery showers which encouraged four of the group to travel by train.
 In reality the weather was damp at the start after an overnight thunderstorm, then dry for several hours until a downpour at about 1:30pm which faded to light rain until another downpour at 3pm.
 A consequence of the unsettled weather was much cooler temperatures not exceeding 25C.
-A weather map for Italy showed 24 hour cumulative rainfall up to 6pm between 50 and 100mm.
+A weather map for Italy showed 24 hour cumulative rainfall up to 6pm in this area of between 50 and 100mm.

 Breakfast was available from 7am and we were cycling soon after 8am in damp weather.
 The day included two significant hills.
 The summit of the first was about 525m at 20 miles and the second was 325m at about 35 miles.
 Consistent with my policy of trying to get through the most challenging part of the day before a proper refreshment stop I had identified a bakery in Manciano at the top of the second hill.
 I started the day in my waterproof jacket and overshorts but took them off after an hour as the weather had dried and the route started to climb.
-We had passed near the main port for the Rome area which had a power station, imported vehicles and docked cruise liners.
+We had passed near the main port for the Rome area (Civitavecchia) which had a power station, imported vehicles and docked cruise liners.

 The route in the hills provided a variety of scenery including a massive quarry.
 After the refreshment stop we embarked on a long and undulating descent where progress was hampered by a noticeable headwind.
 We could see an ominous black cloud ahead but, at about 1:30pm, were surprised by heavy rain coming from our right side which triggered a dash for the shelter of a tree.
 We continued after putting on waterproofs and the rain moderated.
 I was getting a bit warm when we reached the coastal area and removed my waterproofs.
 However, at about 3pm we were surprised by another dose of pressure-washing and, in the absence of any shelter, opted to continue.
-Richard was still wearing his jacket while I had a waterproof gilet.
+Richard was still wearing his jacket while I had a nominally waterproof gilet.
 The latter was clearly not designed for this type of rain and, while my shorts had a water-repellant treatment, it became ineffective within a few seconds.
 The result was a soggy cyclist and a soggy saddle.
 My feet, however, were happy to be splashed by warm water from the large puddles.

 Day 5: Lido di Ostia to Sabaudia